Azure/azure-rest-api-specs/specification/resourcegraph/resource-manager/readme.md

       Renaming it to ResourceChanges_ListResourceChanges causes yet another warning:
               "Per the Noun_Verb convention for Operation Ids, the noun 'ResourceChanges' should not appear after the underscore."
       Renaming it to ResourceChanges_Listresourcechanges seems to get rid of warnings, but the result looks very strange.
+  - suppress: EnumInsteadOfBoolean
+    where: $.definitions.ResourceChangesRequestParameters.properties.fetchPropertyChanges
+    from: resourcegraph.json
+    reason: This is a clear scenario for a boolean and will not have more than 2 values in the future.
 ```

 ## Multi-API/Profile support for AutoRest v3 generators